 But even with the Torii wrapped in some semi-transparent foil, there is still a lot to see and to do on Miyajima; and to eat, this shouldn’t be forgotten.

 I got up quite early to beat the crowds – but this doesn’t seem to be such an ingenious trick since it was packed.
 Everywhere.
-On the local train from Hiroshima station to Miyajimaguchi station.
-On the ferry.
-On the island itself.
+On the local train from Hiroshima station to Miyajimaguchi station as well as on the ferry.
+And, obviously, on the island itself.

 Whereby, I must admit that it was Sunday so that not only international tourists were visiting but also many Japanese were on a weekend outing.